Genealogy-valued Feller diffusion: Concepts and main results

 As we shall see below, for each $T>0$ this induces a collection of entrance laws indexed by $t \in (0,T]$.
 This family of excursion laws is related to the \Levy{} measure of the $\U$-valued Feller diffusion $\mfU=(\mfU_t)_{t\ge 0}$ and a dynamical representation will be given in Theorem~\ref{TH.MARTU}(c) below, i.e.\ we specify the process for which the marginals of $P^{\mathrm{prob}}_{\ntree;0,T}$ form an entrance law from the $\ntree$-element.

-\begin{remark} It is easy to see by explicit calculation using the normal FK-dual that the Feynman-Kac dual of the entrance law from the zero element of the $\U$-valued Feller diffusion is the one with the coalescent to be conditioned to coalesce by time $t$.
+\begin{remark} It is easy to see by explicit calculation using the normal FK-dual that the Feynman-Kac dual of the entrance law from the zero element of the $\U$-valued Feller diffusion can be represented via the coalescent conditioned to coalesce by time $t$.
 Indeed, via conditional duality the law $\wh P_{\bar \mfu}$ has a time-inhomogeneous coalescent as a dual which coalesces to one lineage by time zero. \end{remark}

 \paragraph{The \texorpdfstring{$\U$}{U}-valued Feller diffusion conditioned to survive until time \texorpdfstring{$T$}{T}}